Sonya Landesmann BA(Hons), PG Dip, UKCP reg.

 My consulting room in Crouch End is on a bus route and is easily reached from Muswell Hill, Finsbury Park, Hornsey, Highgate and surrounding areas.

-People come to the Lombard Street consulting room from the City, Whitechapel, Spitalfields, Hackney and other parts of East London.
+I have previously worked in a Lombard Street consulting room and people come from the City, Whitechapel, Spitalfields, Hackney and other parts of East London.

 Maps & Directions